-The iPads will be insured for accidental damage and theft through the school's Repair Services (subject to exclusions shown in our iPad Repair Terms & Conditions).
-Families will have to pay a repair fee towards the cost of replacement or repair.
+The iPads will be insured for accidental damage and theft (subject to exclusions shown in our iPad Repair Terms & Conditions).
+Families will have to pay a fee towards the cost of replacement or repair.
 Please see the school's iPad web pages for more details.